| Home |

 his safe-breaking prowess as for the many and highly publicised escapes

-which he made from Peterhead Prison altogether five times
+which he made from Peterhead Prison five times altogether

 between 1934 and 1958.

-His parents, who were probably of Lithuanian origin - the family name being Ramanausckas - were married in Poland.
+His parents, who were probably of Lithuanian origin - the family name being Ramanauckas - were married in Poland.
 His father was a Fire Clay miner to trade and in all probability came into this country among other immigrant labourers brought in from Europe as blackleg labour to break the 10 month old strike at the Glenboig fire clay mine in 1901.
 John, or Yonas was born four years later at the family home also in Glenboig.
 He was 8 when his father died and the

 family moved to the Gorbals district of Glasgow.
 There he started